ALL

 Staying Active

-Multiple sclerosis (MS) is a disease that affects the brain and spinal cord (also together called the central nervous system).
-MS can cause problems with muscle control and strength, vision, balance, feeling, and thinking.
+Multiple sclerosis (MS) is a disease that affects the central nervous system, which is made up of the brain and spinal cord.
+MS can cause problems with muscle control, strength, vision, balance, feeling, and thinking.

 Why is it important to be active if you have MS?